Getting Rid of a Wasp Nest

 Owl Pest Control technicians use safe and professional products to get rid of wasp nests.
 Removing hundreds of wasp nests every summer in all areas around Dublin, they have the experience in dealing safely with wasps and hornets from any area around homes and buildings.
 This includes:

-- Wasp nests in garden shed, trees, bushes, and in the ground
+- Wasp nests in the garden shed, trees, bushes, and in the ground

 - Nest of wasps in cavity wall or bricks

-- A wasp nest under porch, in garage.
+- A wasp nest under the porch, in the garage.

 - Wasps flying in and out of PVC meter boxes, little cracks, roof boards

-- Wasp nest in air vent and other inaccessible areas
+- Wasp nest in air vents and other inaccessible areas

 - Nests in eaves or apex of a roof,

 - Hornet and wasp nest in the higher parts of the house, e.g. attic, roof space or behind fascia boards.

 A wasp can repeatedly sting you.
 To easily and effectively treat wasp stings, we recommend the following: